 Against the background of the implementation of the Act on Equal Participation of Women and Men in Leadership Positions in the Private and Public Sectors, ambitious goals have been set throughout the Group, which the companies of the Lufthansa Group strive to achieve, taking into account the respective framework conditions.

-In 2016, the Lufthansa Group set targets in this regard with a deadline for achievement of December 31, 2021.
-For Deutsche Lufthansa AG, the target value for the Executive Board was set at 30 % and for the management levels below the Executive Board at 20 % for management level 1 and 30 % for management level 2.
+The Executive Board of Deutsche Lufthansa AG last set targets for the proportion of women in the LH Group at the beginning of the financial year 2022 with a deadline for achievement of December 31, 2025.
+For Deutsche Lufthansa AG, the target for the management levels below the Executive Board was set at 25.7 % for the first management level and 30.6 % for the second management level.

-In order to achieve these targets, the Group-wide talent promotion program was supplemented by further gender-specific measures and programs.
+In order to achieve the targets above, the Group-wide talent promotion program was supplemented by further gender-specific measures and programs.